wberdowski/BitSerializer/README.md

 [See benchmark source code](BitSerializer.Benchmarks/Source/Program.cs)
 # How to use?
+## Samples
+The best way to learn how to use BitSerializer is to take a look at the provided [sample projects](Samples).

 ## Schema definition
 The first step is to define a schema class containing the fields you want to serialize.
 It specifies in which order to serialize your data and deserialize it later.
 #### Example